-Assessing the impact of RoOs means establishing a causal relationship between a measure of RoOs and a measure of trade performance.
-All three (measuring RoOs, measuring trade performance, and establishing causation) involve difficult issues.
+Assessing the impact of ROO means establishing a causal relationship between a measure of ROO and a measure of trade performance.
+All three - measuring ROO, measuring trade performance, and establishing causation - involve difficult issues.

-The modern analysis of RoOs goes back to the measurement work of Estevadeordal (2000) who coded NAFTA's product-specific rules and aggregated them into a restrictiveness index.
+The modern analysis of ROO goes back to the measurement work of Estevadeordal (2000) who coded NAFTA's product-specific rules and aggregated them into a restrictiveness index.
 Index values were assigned on the basis of logic; for instance, changes of tariff classification were classified as increasingly stringent as one goes up the hierarchy of HS categories (that is, a change of heading had a higher index value than a change of sub-heading, and so on).
-Technical requirements were ranked highest in terms of restrictiveness, because-as already argued-they are often deliberately cumbersome to satisfy.
-Similar indices have been constructed since then by Australia's Productivity Commission (2004), Anson et al., (2005), and Harris (2007), involving variants from Estevadeordal's.
-For instance, Estevadeordal treated the wholly-obtained requirement as the most stringent; however, it is typically applied to agricultural products, for which it is not binding; so Anson et al., by contrast, coded it as least stringent.
-This difference of treatment illustrates the notion that the stringency of a given RoO depends on which sector it applies to, an issue to which we will come back later on.
+Technical requirements were ranked highest in terms of restrictiveness, because - as already argued - they are often deliberately cumbersome to satisfy.
+Similar indices have been constructed since then by Australia's Productivity Commission (2004), Anson et al., (2005), and Harris (2007), involving variants on Estevadeordal's index.
+For instance, Estevadeordal treated the wholly-obtained requirement as the most stringent, but it is typically applied to agricultural products, for which it is not binding; so Anson et al., by contrast, coded it as the least stringent.
+This difference of treatment illustrates the notion that the stringency of a given ROO depends on which sector it applies to, an issue we will return to it in Section 4..

 As for the dependent variable, ideally one would like to have data on shipments by regime (MFN vs. preferential).
-However, preference-utilization data is sometimes taken by governments-although without much rationale-as confidential and sensitive.
-Thus, the performance measure is often taken as relative trade flows-trade flows in a pair of countries affected by the RoO vs. in a pair not affected, under the assumption that stiff RoOs will not just make the utilization of preferences redundant, but will also stifle trade itself, by denying preferences.
-That is, ceteris paribus, a stringent RoO acts like a reduction in the tariff-preference margin and thus reduces trade flows.
+However, preference-utilisation data is sometime treated by governments as confidential and sensitive, although without much rationale.
+The performance measure is therefore often taken as relative trade flows - trade flows in a pair of countries affected by the ROO rather than in a pair not affected, under the assumption that stiff ROO will not just make the utilisation of preferences redundant, but will also stifle trade itself, by denying preferences.
+That is, ceteris paribus, a stringent ROO acts like a reduction in the tariff-preference margin and thus reduces trade flows.

 Given data constraints on the dependent variable, identification is often roundabout.
-One would want to equate RoOs with a "treatment" and compare treated trade flows with untreated ones, using standard approaches like difference-indifferences.
+One would want to equate ROO with a 'treatment' and compare treated trade flows with untreated ones, using standard approaches like difference-in-differences.
 Part of the literature has taken that route.
-Other approaches, in particular when utilization-rate data are available, have instead relied on a revealed preference argument.
+Other approaches, in particular when utilisation-rate data are available, have instead relied on a revealed preference argument.
 That is, suppose that firm compliance costs are distributed around some central value corresponding to the average firm.
-Suppose that the tariff preference margin for a certain product and country pair is 5 percent.
-If the rate of preference utilization is 100 percent, it must be that all firms have RoO compliance costs below 5 percent; then 5 percent can be taken as an upper bound on the ad-valorem equivalent (AVE) of the average compliance cost.
-If the utilization rate is 0 percent, it must be that all firms have compliance costs above 5 percent, so 5 percent gives a lower bound of the compliance cost's AVE.
-Finally, if the utilization rate is somewhere between zero and one hundred, it must be that some firms have more than 5 percent compliance costs while others have less.
+And suppose that the tariff preference margin for a certain product and country pair is 5 percent.
+If the rate of preference utilisation is 100 percent, it must be so that all firms have ROO compliance costs below 5 percent; then 5 percent can be taken as an upper bound on the ad-valorem equivalent (AVE) of the average compliance cost.
+If the utilisation rate is 0 percent, it must be so that all firms have compliance costs above 5 percent, so 5 percent gives a lower bound of the compliance cost's AVE.
+Finally, if the utilisation rate is somewhere between zero and one hundred, it must be so that some firms have more than 5 percent compliance costs while others have less.
 One can then take 5 percent as the best approximation for the average compliance cost.